how many solar panels do you need

 What Causes Solar Permit Denials?

 Solar permit denials occur when submitted plans fail to meet jurisdiction-specific requirements.
-The eight most common causes include:
+Common solar permit mistakes include:

 • Incomplete documentation (missing electrical diagrams or equipment specs)